 The surprising link between oral health and heart disease

-While it may seem strange that heart health and gum disease are linked, think about it: when the bacteria in the mouth triggers gum bleeding, that same bacteria can enter the bloodstream and circulate throughout the body.
+While it may seem strange that heart health and gum disease have some correlation, think about it: when the bacteria in the mouth triggers gum bleeding, that same bacteria can enter the bloodstream and circulate throughout the body.
 Once the bacteria have entered the system, they can attach to fatty deposits in the heart’s blood vessels.
 This can cause plaque formation along the arteries while increasing the chance for blood clots (which can cause heart attacks and strokes).

 Bacteria from gum disease can lead to chronic obstructive pulmonary disease and cause bacterial endocarditis, which involves the lining of the heart and valves becoming enlarged.
 The risks of gum disease in heart health aren’t insignificant either; research has shown that severe gum disease can almost double the risk of heart disease.

 Symptoms of gum disease